pmendes/copasi-utilities/README.md

 * **run_pe_cps.sh** - BASH script to run a series of repeated COPASI parameter estimations (or optimizations) calculating their statistics.
 Useful for comparing algorithms.
 Uses PERL scripts *normalize_sequences.pl* and *progress_of_fit_stats.pl*.
 More details in the comments at the top of the file.
 * **poptbench** - BASH script to benchmark a parallel optimization algorithm against the serial version.
 Requires full path to serial and parallel versions of CopasiSE.

-* **poptprof** - BASH script to profile CPU, memory, and I/O features of a CopasiSE run.
+* **profilecopasi** - BASH script to profile CPU, memory, and I/O features of a CopasiSE run.
 Requires setting path to CopasiSE executable and uses the [audria](https://github.com/scaidermern/audria) package.
 Writes out a CSV file with the data of one or several runs.